Pacuwu/Signal-Simulator-Demo-Mode/README.md

 | 1x | La app abrió pero no carga nada y termina mostrando un error. | The app opened but nothing loads and it ends with an error. |
 | Satélite (SOS) | No abre. | It does not open. |

-> **OTRA NOTA**: LAS VELOCIDADES EN WIFI 4 Y 2,4 GHz, PUEDEN SER INFERIORES A ESTAS VELOCIDADES!
+> **OTRA NOTA: LAS VELOCIDADES EN WIFI 4 Y 2,4 GHz, PUEDEN SER INFERIORES A ESTAS VELOCIDADES!**

-> **ANOTHER NOTE**: the speeds in WIFI 4 AND 2.4 GHz MAY BE LOWER THAN THESE SPEEDS!
+> **ANOTHER NOTE: the speeds in WIFI 4 AND 2.4 GHz MAY BE LOWER THAN THESE SPEEDS!**